How to Study the Psalms Scott Pauley

+So many people are looking for a Bible plan or devotional help.
+Some are looking for a place to get started.
+Others are looking for a place to start again.
 It is easy to allow your devotional life to grow stale.
 Remember that your soul may grow dry but the Word of God never does – it is perennially fresh!
 Go back to the Scriptures and you will find that the river still flows!
+Studying the Psalms is a great way to keep a fresh heart.

 The book of Psalms is God’s devotional book for His chosen people.
 It is both the Hebrew Hymnbook and a Personal Prayer book.
 Use God’s devotional book!

 1. Read the psalm slowly.
-Selah…stop and think about that.
+“Selah“…stop and think about that.

 2. Read the psalm out loud.